philippe-lemaire/cairn-eo/cairn-srd.md

 Given time and safety, Ludantaj Karakteroj can enhance a spell without any additional cost.
 If they are deprived or in danger, a VOL save may be required to avoid terrible consequences.

 **COMBAT**
-The attacker rolls their weapon die and subtracts the target's Armor, then deals the remaining total to their opponent's HP.
+The attacker rolls their weapon die and subtracts the target's Armor, then deals the remaining total to their opponent's TP.

-Before calculating damage to HP, subtract the target's **Armor** value from the result of damage rolls.
+Before calculating damage to TP, subtract the target's **Armor** value from the result of damage rolls.
 Shields and similar armor provides a bonus defense (e.g. +1 Armor), but only while the item is held or worn.

 No one can have more than 3 Armor.